rozensoftware/whip4brats/README.md

 Run the Whip4BratsGUI module and configure the parental settings, i.e.: enter the parent account password, child account name and password.
 (The application password is the password of the parent's account in the system).

 Important!
 The child's account should not be in the Administrator group of the computer, or the supervision will be possible to remove by the child.
-On the other hand, the parent account must belong to the computer Administrators group.
+On the other hand, the parent account must belong to the computer Administrator group.
-Next, define the time when the child can play with the computer.
+Next, define the time when the child can play on the computer.
 There is an option which can deactivate time limits.

 Once you have made all the settings in the Whip4BratsGUI, you can start the service which can be done in Whip4BratsGUI app.